 - the option of having dual nationality and have two passports, as long as your country of origin also permits this

 - the freedom to travel to 156 countries either without a visa or getting a visa on arrival.
 France is eighth in the world on the Passport Index

 Passport eligibility is based on French citizenship.
-In order to get French citizenship, you must have lived in France for five continuous years and be able to prove that you have integrated into French society through knowledge of French language, culture and citizenship responsibilities.
+In order to get French citizenship, you must have lived in France for five continuous years and be able to prove that you have integrated into French society through knowledge of the French language, culture, and citizenship responsibilities.

-The five year residency period is lower in certain circumstances such as being married to a French citizen or having a French parent.
-See our guide to French citizenship and permanent residence for more information.
+The five-year residency period is lower in certain circumstances such as being married to a French citizen or having a French parent.
+See our guide to French citizenship for more information.

 You can apply for a French passport at the following places: